secureCodeBox/documentation/docs/api/crds/scan.md

 `env` lets you pass in custom environment variables to the scan container.
 This can be useful to pass in secret values like login credentials scanner require without having to define them in plain text.

-Env has the same api as "env" property on Kubernetes Pods.
+Env has the same API as "env" property on Kubernetes Pods.

 See:
 - [Documentation](https://kubernetes.io/docs/tasks/inject-data-application/define-environment-variable-container/)